Smeueg/Dotfiles/README.md

 ## Installing/Migrating into a new system
 ### Smeueger
-This is how you can become more smeueg *INSTANTLY* This one liner:
+This is how you can become more smeueg *INSTANTLY* using this one liner:
 ```sh
 python -c "$(curl -L https://gitlab.com/Smeueg/dotfiles/-/raw/master/.config/scripts/migrate/salt-mine)"
 ```